Flexofytol Review – Does Flexofytol Work for Joint Health? (2023)

 Instructions – How to Take Flexofytol?

-According to the recommended instructions, adults are advised to take 2 capsules of Flexofytol in the morning and evening during the initial month, and then reduce the dosage to 2 capsules in the morning.
+Adults should take 2 Flexofytol capsules in the morning and evening during the first month, and after that reduce the dosage to only 2 capsues in the morning.

-Children between the ages of 6 and 12 should take 2 capsules in the morning during the first month, followed by only 1 capsule afterward.
+When it comes to children, the manufacturer recommends taking 2 capsules in the morning during the first month, and 1 capsule only afterward.

 Side effects